graysonkent/graysonkent.github.io/_posts/2017-05-03-using-google-analytics-to-track-the-impact-of-your-worm.md

 category: blog
 tags: Security
 ---
-Recently, some Google users were hit by a phishing email telling them that someone shared a file with them on Google Drive.
+Recently, some people received an email that someone shared a file with them on Google Drive.

-It looked legit and even splashed up a Google account login page.
+It looked legitimate, and even splashed up a Google account login page.
 The only clue that it wasn't real was if you noticed it came from `hhhhhhhhhhhhhhhh@mailinator.com` a few steps in.

-It was a clever trick relying on the fact that Google apparently lets you name an app "Google Drive" and use their api for login/actions.
-Probably why Apple won't let you have the word "Apple" or "Android" in your [app title](http://www.pcworld.com/article/188696/Apple_Bans_the_Word_Android_From_App_Store.html).
+It was a clever trick, because Google lets you name your app “Google Drive” and use their api for login/actions.
+This is why Apple won't let you have the word "Apple" or "Android" in your [app title](http://www.pcworld.com/article/188696/Apple_Bans_the_Word_Android_From_App_Store.html).
 You can read a more thorough write-up of the scam on the [Reddit thread it was reported on.](https://www.reddit.com/r/google/comments/692cr4/new_google_docs_phishing_scam_almost_undetectable/dh36pv2/)

 This is all cleared up now as Google banned the account in 30 mins, but the funniest part is in *how* they did it.

 The Code
 ---
 On the now defunct website of the worm author, you can read the code they used.
-It's incredibly bad and copied+pasted from StackOverflow, but the funniest part is that they use the boiler-plate Google Analytics to track the spread of their own worm on a Google platform:
+It’s very bad and copied/pasted from StackOverflow in parts.
+They even use the boiler-plate Google Analytics code to track the spread of their own worm:

 ```js
 <script>